-Updating family history of cancer associated with need for earlier or more intense cancer screeningJuly 12th, 2011 in Cancer /
+Updating family history of cancer associated with need for earlier or more intense cancer screeningJuly 12, 2011 in Medicine & Health / Cancer

 In an analysis to examine how often throughout adulthood clinically significant changes occur in a patient's family history of cancer, researchers found substantial changes in family history of colorectal, breast, and prostate cancer between the ages of 30 and 50 years, which would result in recommendations for earlier or more intense cancer screening, according to a study in the July 13 issue of JAMA.
 The authors suggest that a patient's family history of cancer be updated at least every 5 to 10 years.